 The Toombs case highlights the importance of applying the rules of evidence to admit testimony from a prior proceeding.
 It may turn out that the entire testimony may be admitted at a second trial but the trial court must consider any evidentiary challenges in the context that it plays in the subsequent trial.

 Photo Description: The Byron White United States Courthouse Building, Tenth Circuit Court of Appeals, Denver, CO.
+Learn more about the history of the courthouse or former Justice Byron R. White, including in a speech by retired Justice John Paul Stevens.

 Subscribe Now To The Federal Evidence Review